 Short on time?
-Here’s the best password manager in 2020:
+Here’s the best password manager for 2020:

 After testing 47 different password managers, one thing was clear — a lot of password managers are pretty bad.
 Many aren’t even as good as Chrome’s built-in password manager — and only 10 were good enough to add to this list.